datamindedbe/demo-technology-exploration/demos/postgres_mcp/README.md

 **What you’ll learn:**

-- You will learn how to query your postgres database using natural language.
+- How to query your postgres database using natural language.
-- You will see how it becomes even more powerful in combination with your dbt code.
+- How MCPs can become even more powerful in combination with dbt code.

 ## Video
 📺 [Watch the video!](https://youtu.be/tbrR21I3jJI?si=XiG-5bDtC6WJVZSh&utm_source=github&utm_medium=referral&utm_campaign=github_video&utm_content=readme_link)